madwaro/MiseEnPlace/README.md

 Shortcut: `CTRL OPTION COMMAND S`

+# Sort and rename artboards

+Same as *Sort artboards* but you can rename artboards using a prefix.

+Shortcut: `CTRL OPTION COMMAND R`

 # Prepare page motion in Principle

 Going from Sketch to Principle requires a bit of preparation.
 For example, you